 Getting Rid of Your Dog's Tear & Fur Stains

 This gentle shampoo doesn't contain soaps or detergents, and is enriched with natural botanical ingredients to help balance pH and lighten your dog's stained fur.
 We were Maltese owners, breeders and showers for decades before finally developing Doggone White, and we're so glad we did.
-After many disappointing attempts to remove stains from our Maltese dogs, and realizing just how damaging those other products were, we created our line of whitening products.
+After many disappointing attempts to remove stains from our Maltese dogs, and realizing just how damaging those other products were, we created our own line of whitening products and have never turned back.
 Doggone White shampoo gently cleanses and restores coats back to original natural shine and luster.
 Its light conditioning properties help to protect coats from further damage and dryness.

 This is among one of our favorite whitening products for dog shows.
 This cosmetic powder dries hair that otherwise stays wet from excessive tearing, and covers stained areas on the go.
 To use it, spray the area you wish to treat, then press the powder down with your fingers.
 Continue this process until you achieve the desired look.
 Avoid direct contact with the eyes.

 This is one of the most versatile products we offer.
 It addresses many of the issues dog owners see in their dogs over time, but wish they didn’t.
 If you have white dogs like we do, you already know what we’re talking about.
 If tear or water stains on fur have got you frustrated, or if you’re reconsidering a white haired breed because of this common problem, read on; there are solutions for dark fur stains and they're easier than you think.